Can you have onions through January in Virginia?

 Onions That Won’t Cure

-Keep in mind that bald onions (onions that are missing some layers of wrapper or skin) will not cure.
+Keep in mind that bald onions (onions that are missing their layers of wrapper or skin) will not cure.
 (They are perfectly good to eat.)
-Also remove any bruised, soft or hard-necked bulbs and use them first for they will not cure.
+Also remove any bruised, or hard-necked bulbs and use them first for they will not cure.
 If you have more than you can use immediately, chop them and put them in freezer bags for use in recipes during the winter.

 How You Know When to Harvest